hzs0084/EHC-Resources/README.md

 - Anti-malware software such as [Malwarebytes](https://www.malwarebytes.com/) (which is free) protects you from threats lurking in emails, texts and other messsaging formats.
 - Password managers such as [Bitwarden](https://bitwarden.com/) can be used to vault your passwords, ensuring you and only you have access to that information.
 - Ad blockers such as [uBlock Origin](https://ublockorigin.com/) (make sure it is uBlock Origin and not the defunct uBlock) protect you from malicious sites and advertisements.
+- [AbuseIPDB](https://www.abuseipdb.com/) is a project dedicated to helping combat the spread of hackers, spammers, and abusive activity on the internet.
+You can report an IP address associated with malicious activity, or check to see if an IP address has been reported.
 - You can also attempt to manually opt-out of data brockerage sites, as described in the [article](https://www.aura.com/learn/how-to-remove-yourself-from-data-broker-sites) from the previus section.

 Tools:
 - [WhatsMyName Web](https://whatsmyname.app/) is an incredible way to find someone if you know their username or have their username from a platform.
 - [OSINT Framework](https://osintframework.com/) helps you visualize the OSINT process and how to build a profile on someone.
 - [Sourcing Games](https://sourcing.games/) is a great site for practicing OSINT skills with CTF-esc challenges and puzzles.
+- [Censys](https://search.censys.io/) allows you to view the IP, ports, and services that are open for a given website; also allows you to see the vulnerabilities of that website.
+- [OSINT4ALL](https://start.me/p/L1rEYQ/osint4all) is a free, easy to use toolkit for OSINT.

 [def]: #osint